 Arrival in Yogyakarta, the cultural center of historic Java.
-Transfer to our comfortable and charming guest house (with a swimming pool) in the city for our welcome dinner.
-Overnight in Yogyakarta.
+Transfer to our comfortable and charming hotel (with a swimming pool) in the city for our welcome dinner.

 Day 5: To Mt.
 Bromo

-This morning we fly from Yogyakarta to the city of Surabaya, from where we drive to spectacular Mt.
+This morning we take the train from Yogyakarta to the city of Surabaya.
+From there we drive to spectacular Mt.
 Bromo, arriving in the early evening.
 For those joining our optional adventure hike in the early hours to the summit of Mt.
 Bromo, an early evening is recommended.
-Overnight in Bromo.

 A free day to relax at Mt.
 Bromo, a primordial volcanic landscape unmatched for its scenic beauty.
-For those with energy to spare, early this morning we will have a 4 hour hike to the beautiful and rugged rim of the crater at Mount Bromo.
+For those with energy to spare, early this morning we will have a 4 hour hike to the beautiful and rugged rim of the crater at Mt.
+Bromo.
 This is not a technically difficult hike, but does require a strong spirit.
 Upon return to our hotel, group members will visit the village market and will be treated to tea or coffee at the home of a local Tenggarese family where we will learn about Tenggarese people and culture, who represent Java's only remaining pocket of Hinduism (all the others retreated to the island of Bali during the 13th century conversion to Islam).
-This evening, before dinner we will have a private instructional session on how to play the gamelan instruments with a local expert.
-Overnight in Bromo.
+This evening, before dinner we will have a private instructional session on how to play the gamelan instruments.

-Early this morning (about 4 am) we begin our off-road drive to the top of a nearby mountain to catch the sun as it rises over the lava fields illuminating Mt Bromo and its neighbour Mt Batok.
+Early this morning (about 4 am) we begin our off-road drive to the top of a nearby mountain to catch the sun as it rises over the lava fields illuminating Mt.
+Bromo and its neighbor Mt.
+Batok.
 The rewards for such an early start usually include one of the most spectacular sunrises you could ever hope to see.
 Silence falls and the power and beauty of Mother Nature strike home.
-We have an early return down the mountain to our guesthouse, and after breakfast, we continue by minivan to the town of Banyuwangi to catch the ferry boat for the short crossing to the idyllic island of Bali.
-Our accommodations for the next two nights are at a charming hotel in Pemuteran Bay, just a few minutes outside Bali Barat Nat'l Park on the north Bali Sea.
-Overnight in Pemuteran Bay.
+We return to our guesthouse, and after breakfast, we continue to Banyuwangi to catch the ferry for the short crossing to the idyllic island of Bali.
+Our accommodations for the next two nights are at a charming hotel in Pemuteran Bay, just a few minutes outside Bali Barat National Park, on the North Bali Sea.

-Day 8: Bali Barat Nat'l Park & Menjangan Island
+Day 8: Bali Barat Nationall Park & Menjangan Island

-A short morning drive to Bali Barat National Park protecting 200 sq. km. of stunning scenery in northwestern Bali, and featuring one of the world's rarest and most endangered birds, the Bali Starling.
-Here we have an early morning option of hiking and bird watching (this area has birds galore; including Bulbuls, Sunbirds, Swiftlets, Warbers, Shrikes, Kingfishers and Swallows - there are also many Silvered Leaf Monkeys, Wild Pigs and Rusa Deer), followed by a boat trip to Menjangan Island for a picnic lunch, and an afternoon filled with swimming and snorkeling, or just relaxing on the beach.
-For those not joining the morning hike, we enjoy a relaxed morning catch up with your reading or enjoy a nice stroll on the beach prior to the Menjangan Island journey.
-Late afternoon return for a stroll on the beach before dinner.
-Overnight in Pemuteran Bay.
+A short morning drive to Bali Barat National Park, protecting 200 sq. km of stunning scenery in northwestern Bali, and featuring one of the world's rarest and most endangered birds, the Bali starling.
+Here we have an early morning option of hiking and bird watching (this area has birds galore including bulbuls, sunbirds, swiftlets, warbers, shrikes, kingfishers and swallows - there are also many silvered leaf monkeys, wild pigs and rusa deer), followed by a boat trip to Menjangan Island for a picnic lunch, and an afternoon filled with swimming and snorkeling, or just relaxing on the beach.
+For those not joining the morning hike, you can enjoy a relaxed morning to catch up with your reading or enjoy a nice stroll on the beach prior to the Menjangan Island journey.
+Late afternoon return for dinner.

 Day 9: To Mt.
 Batur & Ubud

-Today we drive to the town of Ubud passing through beautiful rice fields in this magical middle kingdom that is Bali's most exotic and artistic region.
-On our way to Ubud we will stop at Penelokan for fantastic views of Mt.
-Batur and the crater lake of the same name, a dormant volcano with a beautiful crater lake.
-Here we will visit Batur Temple, the second most important Hindu temple in the island.
-In the afternoon we stop at a local farm to taste their home grown coffee or another local specialty: delicious lemon grass tea.
-Early evening arrival in Ubud.
-Overnight at our guest house in Ubud set amidst beautifully terraced rice paddies.
+Today we drive to the town of Ubud, passing through beautiful rice fields in this magical middle kingdom that is Bali's most exotic and artistic region.
+On our way to Ubud, we stop at a local farm to taste their homegrown coffee or lemongrass tea.
+In the afternoon, we will stop at Tirta Empul Water Temple (Penelokan) for fantastic views of the dormant volcano Mt.
+Batur and the crater lake of the same name.
+Here we will visit Batur Temple, the second most important Hindu temple on the island.

 Day 10: Bali Bird Park

 Today is a chance to see the beautiful bird life of Bali.
-Get up close to Bali Starlings, South American Macaws and Australian Cockatoos to name just a few.
-Be captivated by the radiance of Indonesian Parrots and rare Cassowaries, Black Palm Cockatoos, Hornbills and one of the world's largest and most varied collection of "Birds of Paradise".
+Get up close to the rare Bali starlings, South American macaws and Australian cockatoos to name just a few.
+Be captivated by the radiance of Indonesian parrots and massive cassowaries, black palm cockatoos, hornbills and one of the world's largest and most varied collection of birds of paradise.

 Day 12: Ubud - the Arts of Bali

 We will visit some of the unique art galleries near Ubud, including a guided tour of a gallery featuring traditional and contemporary Balinese paintings.
-We will also learn about the internationally renowned Balinese artist Antonio Blanco.
-Later, a seminar led by a master woodcarver and mask maker will teach us about Balinese culture and how it is expressed in the forms of traditional art and dance.
-Afternoon departure from Ubud to the lovely seaside resort of Candidasa.
-As we drive through this breathtaking countryside we will visit Besakih, the home of the Hindu mother temple of Bali.
-Overnight in Candidasa.
+Later, an informative talk led by a master woodcarver and mask maker will teach us about Balinese culture and how it is expressed in the forms of traditional art and dance.
+We also we visit an interesting and informative puppet museum.

 Enjoy a morning of leisure with free time to enjoy the beach.
 In the afternoon, we travel to a nearby bay using traditional fishing boats.
-Here we can snorkel and swim in the beautiful reefs, or just stay back at the hotel and relax by the pool while taking in the beauty of the Balinese coast.
-Tonight we go out to Candidasa for a special farewell dinner.
-Overnight in Candidasa.
+Here we can swim in the beautiful blue waters, or just stay back at the hotel and relax by the pool while taking in the beauty of the Balinese coast.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide